 Insurance is the primary form of risk transfer utilized by both companies and individuals.
-As you probably already know, insurance coverage rests on the premise that a purchaser agrees to a set premium payment and the insurance company accepts the purchaser's liability and monetary loss.
-There are three layers of insurance coverage:
+Insurance coverage is based on the premise that a purchaser agrees to a set premium payment and the insurance company accepts the purchaser's liability and monetary loss.